arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Modbus TCP

-The Modbus protocol is a messaging service structure using Client/Server or Master/Slave communication.
+The Modbus protocol is a messaging service structure using Client/Server communication.
 It is an *application protocol*, with its data management being independent of the transmission method.

 The **Modbus TCP/IP**, often simply referred to as **Modbus TCP**, is a variant of the Modbus RTU protocol that uses the TCP/IP interface over Ethernet to exchange data between compatible devices.
 Here are some key elements to understand about Modbus TCP: